alex4rks/powershell-admin-tools/Set-Windows10-Optimizations/README.md

 Script performs all necessary operations in 6 sections:

-*1. Applying HKCU Settings to Registry*
+1. Applying HKCU Settings to Registry

 All operations performed for default user registry file C:\Users\Default\NTUSER.DAT.

 _All results will be applied only to the new users._

-Disables telemetry, ads, set explorer settings
+Disables telemetry, ads, set explorer settings.

-*2. Applying HKLM Settings*
+2. Applying HKLM Settings

 Disables telemetry and ads, configures updates, IE.

 *3. Disabling Tasks*

-Disables all telemetry tasks
+Disables all telemetry tasks.

 *4. Disabling Services*

-Disables telemetry tasks
+Disables telemetry services.

 *5. Removing Apps*

-Removes annoying Microsift and 3rd party modern apps and capabilities
+Removes annoying Microsift and 3rd party modern apps and capabilities.

 *6. Disabling Features, OneDrive, Defender & Other*